jsenv/jsenv-template-pwa/docs/pwa_compat/pwa_compat.md

 # PWA compatiblity

+A progressive web application is a regular website that meets some "installability requirements".
+Once requirements are met the website can be "installed" on a device and provides a user experience similar to native application.

-If you want to build a regular web application you can follow the [Steps to remove pwa](#Steps-to-remove-pwa)
+You can remove PWA compatibility as described in [Steps to remove pwa](#Steps-to-remove-pwa)

 # Steps to remove pwa